nightroman/FarNet/trunk/HelpDown/HtmlToFarHelp/README.md

         PlainHeading = false;
     -->

-Global options are set before the first topic.
-Then they can be changed anywhere.
+Global options are set before the first topic, `Language` and `PluginContents` should be defined there.
+Then options can be changed anywhere.
 Use an empty set in order to reset the current options to global:

     <!--HLF:-->